-This course focuses on understanding the structure and concepts of a multi-disciplinary social studies curriculum.
+This course focuses on understanding the structure and concepts of a multidisciplinary social studies curriculum.
 Emphasis is given to the examination of a variety of methods and materials utilized in social studies instruction.
-A field experience (practicum) of 25 hours is required.
-Prerequisite: grade of C or better in EDU 203, EDU 217, EDU 237, and SED 270.
 Upper division course.
+Field Experience: 25 hours.
+Prerequisite: B or better in EDU 267.
+(UG)